 This is the kind of Autonomous agent ROI boards are starting to pay attention to.
 It’s not just “how much did we save?” but “how many more customers can we support, and how quickly can we expand, without breaking the model?”

-The the real promise of autonomous contact centres isn’t fewer people – it’s smarter scaling.
+The real promise of autonomous contact centres isn’t fewer people – it’s smarter scaling.
 Metrics like safe deflection, resolution quality, and the ability to absorb demand spikes without new hiring tell the story better than raw containment numbers ever could.

 Efficiency is important.
 Scalability matters.
 But the metric that really moves the room in a board meeting is revenue.
 That’s where Agentic AI ROI is starting to prove its value.

 At Simba Sleep, customer conversations were once dominated by simple service requests- order updates, delivery issues, product questions.
-By automating those with Ada, the company gave human agents space to engage on higher-value topics.
+By automating those tasks with Ada, the company gave human agents space to engage on higher-value topics.
 Simba reported an extra £600,000 in monthly revenue because sales conversations weren’t being drowned out by admin.

 Genesys shows the same principle in practice.
 Its Sales Hub platform uses AI to guide reps toward the right opportunities and support upsell moments.
 Instead of just resolving a problem, the agent is positioned to extend the relationship.
 And at Atmosphere, AI insights helped sales teams grow the streaming platform by 15 times with personalized marketing and sales strategy.